mlgordon/vpc/hello-world-vpc.md

 ## Step 5: Create an SSH Key in IBM Public Cloud.

 You'll use the key to provision a virtual server instance.
 You can use the same key to provision multiple virtual server instances.

+Keys only can be added initially as part of creating a VSI.
+No tooling exists to add keys later.
+{:tip}

 To see the available keys in your IBM Cloud account, run this command: